 Glendurgan: The garden to re-open from Tuesday 16th June.
 The maze and gates to Durgan will remain closed.
-Garden and car park open from 10.30 – 16.30 each day.
+Garden, car park and tea house (for takeaway) are open from 10.30 – 16.30 each day.

 Visitors to book in advance.